jakoblundoe/scripts-for-Reaper/README.md

 -------

 #### JL_read track height in pixels(utility)
--- Reads the height of a track in pixels and shows it in the reaper console.<br>
+-- Reads the height of a track in pixels and displays it in the reaper console.<br>
 -- If several tracks is selected it shows and error message and do not get called.<br>
 <br>
 <br>